prior-knowledge/bayestime/class_overview.md

 4. Bayes rule is the only method to invert the probability of the data given a hypothesis that is consistent with the logic of probability.

-## Week 0, introductions
+## Week 0, introduction to probability

 ### Knowledge goals
 1. Intuition of reasoning under uncertainty.
-2. Basic definitions of all the pieces of inference.
+2. Basic probability definitions.

 ### Computational goals
 1. None